tigstep/docker_kafka_cluster/README.md

+CREDITS: This is the upgraded version of gten/docker-kafka-cluster (kafka version is changed from 0.9 to 2.1.0 and the start-kafka.sh is changed to work with kafka2.1.0 specific server.properties)
 # docker-kafka-cluster
 A very simple setup for running a kafka cluster using docker images.
 It requires a zookeeper cluster and I have provided the same in another repo.